This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Similar to the tip above, another strategy that prevents burning Keto Pancakes is to only make a few at a time.
 This allows you to monitor the pancakes because they cook quickly.

-Salted Butter takes these pancakes to a new level.
+Salted Butter takes these almond flour pancakes to a new level.
 It brings out all of the sweet flavors.
 I use a sliver of salted butter per batch when cooking.

 If you omit the salted butter, these will still taste delicious, but I prefer to make these with salted butter.